ganeti/ganeti/man/gnt-instance.rst

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it can be examined via **gnt-job info**.

+The ``--force`` option is used to skip the interactive confirmation.

 Example::